About

 About the Director

-He is also an Adjunct Professor at Patrick Henry College in Purcellville where he directs the Chamber Orchestra, Harp Ensemble and teaches Applied Strings.
+Doc is also an Adjunct Professor at Patrick Henry College in Purcellville where he directs the Chamber Orchestra, Harp Ensemble and teaches Applied Strings.
 He has also been a longtime member of the Washington Bach Consort, the area’s premiere Baroque orchestra and chorus.

 Doc lives on a small rural property in Western Loudoun County with his wife, Rebekah, and their children, Norah and Hugh, (affectionately known as the Doclings).
 Other residents of Doc’s homestead include a Siamese cat, a family of hummingbirds, and most recently an adorable English Springer Spaniel named Figaro.
+They also have an award-winning flock of heritage breed chickens, two of which have won the Grand Champion prize at the Loudoun County Fair Poultry Show.
+The most memorable winner, a Wheaten Maran hen named Lupine, performs a variety of tricks — including playing the xylophone.